particle-iot/docs/src/content/hardware/best-practices/watchdog-timers.md

 - Real-time clock (optional)
 - Separate RTC backup battery or super-capacitor (optional)

-The nRF52 MCU has a number of sleep modes.
+The Gen 3 nRF52 MCU has a number of sleep modes.
 While the nRF52 RTC is enabled in STOP and ULP (ultra-low power) sleep modes, it is disabled in the lowest power mode, HIBERNATE mode.
 Using an external RTC like the AB1805 makes it possible to use its RTC to wake by time and reset the MCU clock after wake, without needing to get the time from the cloud.

+The RTC in Gen 4 devices (RTL872x MCU) continues to operate in hibernate sleep mode, so an external hardware clock is not require to wake based on time in hibernate sleep mode.
+You still may want to use an external RTC if you want the clock to be preserved across device reset and power down.

 There are two versions of this board: